russellhadley/mcgutils/README.md

 Sample help commandline:
 ```
     $ jit-dasm --help
     usage: jit-dasm [-b <arg>] [-d <arg>] [-o <arg>] [-t <arg>] [-f <arg>]
-                   [-r] [-p <arg>] [--] <assembly>...
+                    [--gcinfo] [-v] [-r] [-p <arg>...] [--] <assembly>...

         -b, --base <arg>           The base compiler exe.
         -d, --diff <arg>           The diff compiler exe.
         -o, --output <arg>         The output path.
         -t, --tag <arg>            Name of root in output directory.
 Allows
                                    for many sets of output.
         -f, --file <arg>           Name of file to take list of assemblies
                                    from.
-Both a file and assembly list can be
+Both a file and assembly list can
-                                used.
+                                   be used.
+        --gcinfo                   Add GC info to the disasm output.
+        -v, --verbose              Enable verbose output.
         -r, --recursive            Scan directories recursively.
-        -p, --platform <arg>    Path to platform assemblies
+        -p, --platform <arg>...
+Path to platform assemblies
         <assembly>...
 The list of assemblies or directories to
                                    scan for assemblies.
 ```

 ## jit-diff